-Zayn Malik Gets A New Tattoo & Gigi Hadid Is A Fan
+Zayn Malik Gets A New Tattoo And Gigi Hadid Is A Fan

 In announcements following their split, the former couple said they intended to remain friends, and that’s what they seem to be doing.
 Previously, Malik revealed to fans tattoos of Hadid’s eyes on his chest.

-Of course, some fans believe perhaps all the love between these two exes mean they could be back together, according to a PEOPLE report.
-Adding to rumors, last week (shortly before he posted his new flower tattoo and hairstyle on Instagram), the 25-year-old “Let Me” singer visited his ex-girlfriend and left her house the next day wearing the same hoodie.
-Neither star’s rep commented on the visit or the rumors about a possible reunion.
+Of course, some fans believe perhaps all the love between these two mean they could be back together, according to a People report.
+Adding to the rumors, last week (shortly before he posted his new flower tattoo and hairstyle on Instagram), the 25-year-old “Let Me” singer visited his ex-girlfriend and left her house the next day wearing the same hoodie.
+Neither stars’ reps commented on the visit or the rumors about a possible reunion.

 Of course, Hadid spent several days at Coachella, and there’s a possibility she wasn’t home when he spent the time at her house, but why would he have spent the night there, just a few minutes away from his place, if she wasn’t there?
 Whatever the situation, the singer did not appear to feel worried as he walked home the next day.

-While many of the former couple’s fans hope to see them reunite, perhaps they are merely moving on to the next phase of their relationship — good friends.
+While many of the former couple’s fans hope to see them reunite, perhaps they are merely moving on to the next phase of their relationship as good friends.
 Afterall, they both pledged to remain friends when they parted ways, and while many times people say that when they break up, perhaps these two actually meant it.
 They both believed they would be together forever, and maybe this is their way of staying in each other’s lives in a way that works for them.